swarelle/CropSquare/README.md

 	5. Go to Cropper.py in Finder, right click on Cropper.py and copy its pathname (see step 2)
 	6. Open terminal
 	7. If you haven't done so already, run this line without quotations: "pip install Pillow"
-	8. Type "cd " without quotations and paste Cropper.py's pathname e.g. python /Users/your_username/Documents/Cropper.py
+	8. Type "python " without quotations and paste Cropper.py's pathname e.g. python /Users/your_username/Documents/Cropper.py
 		** Python 2.7 needs to be installed to work